 Skip to main content

 The Python Script component lets you import modules from any Python library.
-To do this, you need to upload the packages to an Amazon S3 bucket or Azure Blob Storage location accessible to the , as described below.
+To do this, you need to upload the packages to an Amazon S3 bucket, Azure Blob Storage container, or GCS bucket accessible to the , as described below.

 Install the Python package